Pensacola AV®-Rated Attorneys Answer Personal Injury FAQs

 At Baker & Baker, in Pensacola, we have been offering skilled legal help to injury victims for more than 25 years.
 During that time, we have been asked many questions.
 Here we provide answers to some of the questions we hear most often.
 While not intended to replace advice specific to your case, we hope you will find this helpful.

-We encourage you to schedule a free consultation with one of our personal injury attorneys in Florida to discuss your needs and concerns.
+We encourage you to schedule a free consultation with one of our personal injury attorneys to discuss your needs and concerns.
 Please contact us to set up a time that is convenient for you.

 - What is a personal injury claim?